 Where does one find summer jobs?
 Consider these opportunities::

 Pay varies greatly for summer jobs.
 Many start out at minimum wage or pay just above minimum wage.
-The federal minimum wage is $7.25.
+The federal minimum wage is $7.25, but many states have a much higher minimum wage.
 Others such as those in the hospitality industry may offer a wage plus tips.
 Those who return to a summer job from the previous year may see a pay increase and some companies offer shift differentials.
-Some can range from $8 to $15 pending on job, industry, location and experience.
+Some can range from $8 to $20+ pending on job, industry, location, and experience.

 Search thousands of Summer Jobs on SummerJobFinder

 Start looking for summer jobs well before summer.
 Contact companies you would like to work for to see when they are hiring and when they are accepting applications.
 Some organizations will require a resume, others will ask you to fill out an application.
 Make sure you are prepared to complete a job application in order to show the employer as many skills and experiences as possible.
 If a summer job is your first job, ask a family member or experienced worker to help you complete an application if needed.
 Make sure you have all the proper paperwork and documents (driver’s license, social security number, and any other proof of employment eligibility).
 While the summer is all about fun for many, it’s a great time to find a job, whether it’s a first job, part-time job, temporary job, or seasonal job.

 Looking for a great summer job this summer, check out SummerJobFinder.